AN INDEPENDENT VOICE FOR THE ARTS

 Barbara Wiesner, Director, SA Writer’s Centre

 The Arts Industry Council of South Australia (AICSA) Annual General Meeting is held in May.
-The Finance Report is presented to the membership along with the Chair’s Report.
+The Finance Report is presented to the membership along with the Annual Report.
 Nominations and elections for the Executive Committee are also held at the AGM.

 Executive Committee Nominations